The Main Building

 Room 1 is named after culinary icon, Julia Child.
 Julia has stayed in this suite and celebrated birthdays at The Inn, among many other happy occasions.
 The Julia Child suite has a king size bed and two balconies.
 The lavish bathroom has double vanity sinks, a walk-in shower, and a jacuzzi tub.

 Jacques Pepin is a French born American chef, writer, and culinary educator.
 This Junior Suite features a small entryway, king sized bed, a private balcony and a cozy gas fireplace.
-The bathroom is equipped with double vanity sinks, a walk-in shower, and a deep soaking tub.
+The bathroom is equipped with double vanity sinks, a walk-in shower, and a jacuzzi tub.

 Room 3 is named after Edna Lewis, a culinary pioneer who elevated the American view of Southern cooking.
 The Edna Lewis room has a king size bedroom and a full bathroom with a shower/tub combination.

 Room 4 is named after legendary cooking teacher and author, Paula Peck.
 The Paula Peck room is a Standard Room that features a queen sized bed and a bathroom with a walk in shower.

 Phyllis Richman is a revered American writer and former food critic who wrote one of the first glowing reviews of The Inn.
 Phyllis wrote for the Washington Post for 23 years and was named “the most feared woman in Washington” by Newsweek.
 The Washingtonian magazine later dubbed her as one of “the 100 most powerful women in Washington.”
 This room features a king size bed, shower/tub combination, and a private balcony.

 Room 6 is a newly renovated suite that combines two rooms into one luxurious retreat.
 This suite has a king size bed and a separate parlor sitting area.
 There are two private bathrooms, both featuring single vanity sinks and walk in showers.